 From the Atlantic to the Black Sea

-The reason behind Mike’s choosing this route was very simple: "It was advertised as being relatively flat," he said, "because it follows the rivers – the Loire, the Rhine and finally the Danube to the Black Sea."
+The reason behind Mike’s choosing this route was very simple: "It was advertised as being relatively flat because it follows the rivers – the Loire, the Rhine and finally the Danube to the Black Sea," he said.
 The EuroVelo 6 is very popular for cycle tourism – there are plenty of people who cycle this route, perhaps due to the castles, vineyards and châteaus available to visit along the way.

-Sign posts in Germany
+Above: Signposts in Germany

-For Mike, though, tourism is best done "with someone to talk to."
-This trip was about doing something different – it was all about the challenge of reaching the Black Sea on his own steam.
-He especially enjoyed "Bumping into others on the way.
-People are very informal.
+For Mike, though, tourism is best done with someone to talk to.
+This trip was about doing something different – it was all about the challenge of reaching the Black Sea under his own steam.
+He especially enjoyed bumping into others on the way.
+"People are very informal.
 We would have a meal together, a beer together… I remember the people, the variety of people."

-Toasting the gift of a hat in Serbia
+Above: Toasting the gift of a hat in Serbia

 If you are planning a long distance ride, Mike advises two things before leaving.
-First, carry out a "Proper test ride with your bike fully loaded!" and second, always buy the guide book.
+First: "Carry out a proper test ride with your bike fully loaded!"
+And second, always buy the guide book.
 Mike had bought the first of two guide books to the Danube and it was only on approaching Hungary that he realised how important the second volume would be.
 Fortunately, his wife Heather managed to track down an English copy in a bookshop in Budapest.